developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/about/index.md

 _The "About DataWedge" box showing version numbers_
 <br>

 &#52;.
-If the DataWedge version on the device is different than that of this guide, [return to the Techdocs tile page](../../../../) and select the appropriate version from the drop-down menu in the DataWedge tile.
+If the DataWedge version on the device is different than that of this guide, [return to the TechDocs tile page](../../../../) and select the appropriate version from the drop-down menu in the DataWedge tile.

 It also might be helpful to visit the [Zebra support site](https://www.zebra.com/us/en/sitesearch.html?q=integrator%20guide) and download a device-specific Integrator Guide for reference.